buxexalg/buxexalg/README.md

 # Hi!
 Lucas Gabriel here (a.k.a.
 Xexa) 👋

-🎓 Graduated at Advertising but fell in love with Web Development
+🎓 Graduated at Advertising who fell in love with Web Development

-🐼 I love Python Pandas and Real Pandas as well.

 👹 Hit me up if you also love MMORPG's